Minneapolis, St. Paul ending COVID-19 mask mandate

 The Minnesota Department of Health on Tuesday reported 134 confirmed COVID-19 infections and one additional death, bringing the state's pandemic total to 601,517 cases and 7,427 fatalities.

-State officials recently introduced a menu of incentives to help push up the percent of state residents age 16 and older who have received at least one dose from 65% to 70% by July 1.
+State officials recently introduced a menu of incentives to help push up the percent of state residents 16 and older who have received at least one dose from 65 to 70% by July 1.

 Minneapolis Health Commissioner Gretchen Musicant said that although the city has surpassed the state's goal, some neighborhoods might take longer to increase vaccine uptake.